sankalp69/Health-Insurance-Cross-Sell-Prediction/README.md

 * which we evaluated using the different evaluation metrics.

-* Comparing the ROC curve we concluded that the Random Forest model performs better..
+* Comparing the ROC curve we concluded that the Logistic regression  model performs better..